Polyfrost/OverflowAnimationsV2/README.md

 ## [Download (Modrinth)](https://modrinth.com/mod/animations)

 ## What happened to OverflowAnimations?
 What about Polyfrost?
 OverflowAnimations started as a project between me (Wyvest) and Mixces, and continued to be until its last days at Polyfrost.
-During this time, Mixces and lowercasebtw would also another project known as Animatium, which would rewrite the majority of the features in OverflowAnimations for modern Minecraft.
+During this time, Mixces and lowercasebtw would also create another project known as Animatium, which would rewrite the majority of the features in OverflowAnimations for modern Minecraft.

 Animatium is a much more unique and special product than OverflowAnimations in terms of both context of the modern Minecraft space and branding, and lowercase and I thought it would soothe user confusion to unite the superior 1.8 solution to animations with the superior modern solution under one name.
 Hence, OverflowAnimations is now Animatium Legacy.